sabirdvd/sunshineatnoon.github.io/_posts/2015-9-23-Use-scrapy-to-scrape-Amazon.md

 	class Tutorial1Pipeline(object):
 	    def process_item(self, item, spider):
 	        return item
-The default code already define a function process_item, this is where we do all the processes to an Item.
-But before that, we need to do some initialization work such as create database and table.
-So we implement two functions in the __init__ function of the pipeline class: setupDBCon() and createTables().
+The default code already defines a function: `process_item`, this is where we do all the processes to an Item.
+But before that, we need to do some initialization work such as creating database and tables.
+So we implement two functions in the __init__ function of the pipeline class: `setupDBCon()` and `createTables()`.
 The first one is used to create a sqlite database and the second one is used to create a table called Amazon.
-Usually in any database, we need to check if a table already exsits before we create it.
-If the table does exist, we need to drop it first and create it again.
+Usually in a database, we need to check if a table already exsits before we create it.
+Here I will use a lazy solution, if the table does exist, I drop it first and create it again.
 So here comes the initialization code:

     def __init__(self):
         self.setupDBCon()
         self.createTables()

     def setupDBCon(self):
-        self.con = sqlite3.connect('/home/xuetingli/Documents/python-projects/scrapy/amazon/test.db')
+        self.con = sqlite3.connect('/path/to/amazon/test.db') #Change this to your own directory
         self.cur = self.con.cursor()

     def createTables(self):